donOO7/projecteulersolutions/README.md

 # projecteulersolutions
-Here I will give the solutions of project euler questions.
+In this repository the solution of project euler is given.You can update this.